Alexa, get me a doctor: Amazon’s voice assistant to start seeking medical help - NewsBreak

 McCarthy said she could see Amazon eventually helping to monitor patients that go home after a hospital stay, using Alexa and sensors to check how often they flush the toilet or open the refrigerator.

-With its prescription services, Amazon hasn’t bit off meaningful share from its drugstore rivals, but McCarthy noted it could become a legitimate player.Refugees surprised by Russian invasion of Ukraine
+With its prescription services, Amazon hasn’t bit off meaningful share from its drugstore rivals, but McCarthy noted it could become a legitimate player.Man charged after beating woman and killing her dog in Lewis County

 “There isn’t one kind of magic market entrance,” she added “It will be a combination of things.”